 Conventional medicine approaches weight loss by measuring weight, blood pressure, cholesterol, and blood sugar; by setting goals for bringing these numbers down; and by advising patients to eat a low-calorie, high-nutrition diet and to exercise regularly.
 This approach successfully alerts patients when a problem has manifested, and it educates patients about the importance of physical activity and nutrient-dense foods.
 It fails, however, to recognize that excess weight is not in and of itself the problem, but rather, that metabolic imbalance is.
 Conventional medicine additionally fails to recognize that there are complex bio-psycho-social dynamics behind metabolic imbalance, and to provide patients with the tools for mastering those dynamics.

 Slow Medicine optimizes metabolism, and therefore weight, by recognizing and “feeding” the many forms of hunger.
 Through a comprehensive inventory, we identify where in our lives we feel “lack.”
 We then begin filling those voids in positive, constructive, and healthy ways, by activating the seven spokes of the Slow Medicine Wheel of Health:

 - our physical bodies (play tennis, practice yoga)

 - our mental-emotional states (recite positive affirmations, practice guided imagery)

-- our relationship to others (go out with friends for dinner, play games with the kids)
+- our relationship to others (go out with friends for dinner, play games, like w88 viet nam, with the kids)